 The first of the three consoles we'll be talking about is the Playstation 4.
 It was the first console released back in November 15th, 2013, the competitors at the time were the Wii U and Xbox 360.
 That was until later on the Xbox One released a week later and then the Nintendo Switch on March 3rd, 2017.
 As of January 8th, 2019 it's sold over 91.5 million units, with a market share of 46.7%.
 The PS4 after that had incredibly huge success, it trumped the Xbox One in sales, and the Wii U was already failing around this time.
 Leaving the PS4 the leader in the console wars for this generation, it was priced $100 cheaper than the $500 Xbox One making it for many a no brainer on which to pick.
 Xbox One mounted a comeback by going back on some of its "extreme" policies even though now in 2019 those policies are actually becoming the more convenient future.
 The PS4 is having trouble against its competition most likely in the foreseeable future but it will be able to compete very well against the Xbox One like it did this generation.
-Because both the consoles have learned a lot of lessons with marketing and strategies to best showcase the most powerful console alongside titles that will reel in hardcore fans, this next console generation won't be too much about hardware and more so what each console can offer to differentiate itself from the competitive competition.
+Because both competitors will have learned es made marketing both consoles in the 7th and 8th generation.
+(139)

 The next console we shall be talking about in our console wars lineup will be the Xbox One.
 The Xbox One was the next console to be released in the 8th generation of video game consoles.
 It was a questionable release as it was priced at $500 due to the forced bundling of the Xbox One with the Kinect.
 Which caused the sales for the Xbox One to be quite lackluster.
 This led to Sony taking the lead quite early in the console wars race and it became problematic for Microsoft as they had to re-evaluate their marketing strategies in order for them to begin to bounce back agaisnt their competitors.
 Thankfully Microsoft did the smart move and began reducing the price of the Xbox One to $300 and $400, while also having fabulous Black Friday deals during the holidays like $180 or even lower for their Xbox One consoles which has helped them comeback in the race but the console war could've been a home run if they didn't have such a rocky start.